 It is not necessary to construct the visual hull explicitly.
 There are numerous methods that use the visual hull implicitly, by comparing the reconstructed 3D model with the silhouette in each view.
-Carranza et al.use an implicit representation, comparing the silhouette of the 3D reconstruction with silhouettes in each view using graphics hardware [63].
+Carranza et al.use an implicit representation, comparing the silhouette of the 3D reconstruction with silhouettes in each view using graphics hardware [72].
 This yields a cost function that can be evaluated very fast, allowing real-time tracking.

-Figure 2.1: figure 12 of kehl ea, full body tracking using multiple views, multipleview/01467432 Kehl et al.represent the body as a textured 3D mesh, controlled by a skeleton with a texture map obtained from a modelling view.
+Fig. 3.1 figure 12 of kehl ea, full body tracking using multiple views, multipleview/01467432 Kehl et al. represent the body as a textured 3D mesh, controlled by a skeleton with a texture map obtained from a modelling view.
 They obtain a volumetric reconstruction from a set of calibrated cameras, then track the body by minimizing distance between sampling points on the mesh and the volumetric reconstruction.
 The top row shows frames from one camera with reprojected skeleton superimposed; the bottom row shows the surface reconstruction at the left of each frame and the original volumetric reconstruction at the right.
 The reconstruction is accurate, despite some difficulties in the volumetric measurement.
+Figure from "Full Body Tracking from Multiple Views Using Stochastic Sampling", Kehl et al., Proc.
+Computer Vision and Pattern Recognition, 2005 © 2005 IEEE

 Stereo matches can give greater depth precision than the visual hull can provide.
-Plänkers and Fua estimate parameters for a model of the body consisting of a skeleton, metaball muscle model, and skin using stereo and, optionally, silhouette information [292]; the method appears to work with a complex background.
-Delamarre and Faugeras use a form of iterated closest point matching to produce forces that drive a 3D segment model into correspondence with the silhouette in three calibrated views [88, 89].
-Drummond and Cipolla model the body with quadric segments, and track by applying a linearized flow model (as per section 1.3.5; [51, 52]) to a search for edge points close to projected sample points on the model [98] (see also [97] for more information on the formalism, and [96, 99] for information about tracking changes in camera parameters).
-Shahrokni et al.use a similar general approach, but employ a novel texture segmentation model to find silhouette to find points where there is a high posterior of a texture edge (see also an alternative method for finding texture silhouettes using a classifier in [340];
+Plänkers and Fua estimate parameters for a model of the body consisting of a skeleton, metaball muscle model, and skin using stereo and, optionally, silhouette information [338]; the method appears to work with a complex background.
+Delamarre and Faugeras use a form of iterated closest point matching to produce forces that drive a 3D segment model into correspondence with the silhouette in three calibrated views [101, 102].
+Drummond and Cipolla model the body with quadric segments, and track by applying a linearized flow model (as per section 2.3.5; [60, 61]) to a search for edge points close to projected sample points on the model [112] (see also [111] for more information on the formalism, and [110, 113] for information about tracking changes in camera parameters).
+Shahrokni et al.use a similar general approach, but employ a novel texture segmentation model to find silhouette points [387].
+They search along a scan line near and approximately normal to the predicted silhouette to find points where there is a high posterior of a texture edge (see also an alternative method for finding texture silhouettes using a classifier in [388]; and using an entropy measure in [386]).